Jason Ko 高麟

 HCA 1619/2014 Koo Ming Kown v Young Kwok Hung Clement (led by Abraham Chan SC, with Richard Yip) – trial of claims in passing off and unlawful means conspiracy, declaratory and injunctive relief (settled on Day 5 of 15)

-HCA 1402/2023 Edvance Technology (Hong Kong) Limited v Racefit International Company Limited (sole advocate) – acted for the successful Plaintiff in seeking summary judgment against borrower and guarantors in loan agreements
+HCA 1402/2023 Edvance Technology (Hong Kong) Limited v Racefit International Company Limited (sole advocate) – acted for the successful Plaintiff in seeking summary judgment against the borrower and guarantors of loan agreements

 HCA 175/2021 Aabitta Company Limited v Pure Living Inc Limited (sole advocate) – acted for the successful Defendant in an application to set aside default judgment